snail007/gmc/docs/MANUAL.md

 In an API or Web project, after the app is launched, that is, after the database has been initialized successfully, it can be passed in the code
 `gmc.DB.DB(id ...
 String) ` or ` GMC.DB.SQLite3(id...
 String) `gets the database action object.

-Due to a database that is more, detailed please reference [here](https://github.com/snail007/gmc/blob/master/module/db/sqlite3/README.md)
+For detailed database operations, please refer to the documentation [here](https://github.com/snail007/gmc/blob/master/module/db/sqlite3/README.md)

 # CACHE